Non-Surgical Stem Cell and Platelet Procedures for Shoulder or Rotator Cuff Injuries and Arthritis

 - Recurrent shoulder dislocations

-This outcome information summarizes the 2013 registry data for shoulders treated with the Regenexx-SD (same-day) procedure using the patient’s own stem cells.
+This outcome information summarizes the patient registry data for shoulders treated with the Regenexx Stem Cell Procedure using the patient’s own stem cells.
 It was comprised of a mix of patients with rotator cuff tears, arthritis, labral tears, and instability.
-Rotator cuff tear patients are doing the best in this group.

 Stem Cells are in all of us and they are responsible for healing injured bone, ligaments, tendons and tissues.
 They are the key component behind the Regenexx Procedures.
 As we get older or injured, we sometimes cannot get enough of these cells into the area in need.
 The Regenexx Procedures help solve that problem by precisely delivering a high concentration of stem cells and growth factors into the injured area, aiding your body’s ability to heal naturally.
 Regenexx patients experience little or no down-time from the procedure and typically avoid the long, painful rehabilitation periods to restore joint strength and mobility following invasive surgeries.

 The July 15th 2014 episode of The Doctor’s features a former two time Olympic pairs figure skater medalist, Lloyd Eisler who has had a failed rotator cuff surgery.
 Lloyd injured his shoulders while spending a lifetime lifting his skating partners and had a surgery several years ago.
 Now a father and active Hockey player, he reinjured his rotator cuff and was told he needed another surgery.
 His wife (the original Buffy the Vampire Slayer actress-Kristy Swanson) knew an actor colleague who used the Regenexx procedure to successfully treat his rotator cuff, so Lloyd chose a non-surgical route this time.